mailjet/mailjetBundle/src/Resources/doc/usage.md

 ## Full synchronization with command

-You can synchronize all users of your project with a MailJet list at once by calling the Symfony command:
+You can synchronize all users of your project with a Mailjet list at once by calling the Symfony command:

     php app/console welp:mailjet:user-sync